Veil-Project/veil-project.github.io/en/drafts/2020-08-21-pow-update.md

 ---
 layout: post
 lang: en
-title:  Veil’s PoW update—making network participation rewarding for all
+title:  Veil PoW update makes network participation rewarding for all
 date:   2020-08-21
 author: strontium
-permalink: /blog/2020-pow-update/
+permalink: /blog/pow-update/
 categories: test
-excerpt: 'As we close in on Veil’s new Proof-of-Work consensus model, this article explores the PoW update and what it means for the future of the Veil network and its users.'
+excerpt: 'As we close in on the Veil updated Proof-of-Work consensus model, this article explores the PoW update and what it means for the future of the Veil network and its users.'
-description: 'As we close in on Veil’s new Proof-of-Work consensus model, this article explores the PoW update and what it means for the future of the Veil network and its users.'
+description: 'As we close in on the Veil updated Proof-of-Work consensus model, this article explores the PoW update and what it means for the future of the Veil network and its users.'
 ---

 As we close in on Veil's new Proof-of-Work consensus model, this article explores the PoW update and what it means for the future of the Veil network and its users.
 It includes links to further information, resources, and development thought processes behind the changes.